seamusdemora/PiFormulae/XQuartzInstall.md

 <img src="./pix/IDLE_PyShell.png" title="IDLE Python shell Xterm window on Mac OS" width="650px"/>

 ### 6. C'est finis
 So - that's all for now.
-You should have a working IDE that you can use remotely for Python development.
-And since the code and the IDE execute on the target RPi, you'll need not worry about surprises when you relocate your code from a foreign development environment.
+You should have a working Python IDE that you can use remotely for a Raspberry Pi target environment.
+And since the code and the IDE execute on the RPi, you'll need not worry about surprises when you relocate your code from a foreign development environment.

 <!---